08 9322 1430 email@example.com

 Extensions and repetitions of this significant style of mineralisation remain to be fully defined and tested around the margins of the tonalite intrusive, and a further two BIF units have been identified by drilling and geophysics at deeper levels adjacent to the tonalite.

-Following infill drilling and a resource upgrade of the Two Mile Hill and Shillington open pit deposits in late 2016, a pre-feasibility study (PFS) at a gold price of A$1,600/oz was undertaken to assess the potential to recommission the Sandstone operation on the back of a modest initial gold inventory that could then be extended and enhanced via exploration post-commissioning.
+Following infill drilling and a resource upgrade of the Two Mile Hill and Shillington open pit deposits in late 2016, a pre-feasibility study (PFS) at a gold price of A$1,600/oz was undertaken to assess the potential to recommission the Sandstone operation.
 The PFS concluded that, while successful on an operational basis, the economics were insufficient to support the capital required to recommission the project on the basis of the Two Mile Hill and Shillington open pit deposits in isolation.
-As such, the Company continues to progress a dual-faceted strategy to extend and enhance the production profile in the first instance, and/or consolidate proximal third party deposits within the district in the second instance, triggering a recommissioning decision in the shortest possible timeframe.